Siraitia grosvenorii: Etymology and regional names

 The genus name Siraitia was named by American botanist Elmer Drew Merrill for his colleague Sirait Sawek, a Thai botanist who collected specimens in Southeast Asia.

 The species name grosvenorii honors Gilbert Hovey Grosvenor, who, as president of the National Geographic Society, helped to fund an expedition in the 1930s to find the living plant in China where it was already being cultivated.

 History and distribution

-Monkfruit was first mentioned in the records of 13th-century Chinese monks in Guangxi in the region of Guilin.
+Monk fruit was first mentioned in the 13th century off Chinese monastic records in Guangxi in the region of Guilin.
 The difficulty of cultivation meant the fruit did not become part of the Chinese herbal tradition which depended on more readily available products.

-The first research into the sweet component of luo han guo is attributed to C. H. Lee, who wrote an English report on it in 1975, and also to Tsunematsu Takemoto, who worked on it the early 1980s in Japan (Takemoto later decided to concentrate on the similar sweet plant, jiaogulan).
+The first English botanical description of monk fruit was published in 1941 by Walter T. Swingle.
+The first publication identifying the sweet compound in monk fruit as a novel glycoside was authored by C. H. Lee in 1975.
+In 1983, T. Takemoto et al. published independent research into the sweet compounds in monk fruit, naming the primary component "mogroside V" and related novel components "mogroside IV" and "mogroside VI".

-The development of luo han guo products in China has continued ever since, focusing in particular on the development of concentrated extracts.
+The development of luohan fruit products in China has continued ever since, focusing in particular on the development of concentrated extracts.